zhaojh329/rttys/README.md

 }
 ```

-The parameter 'http-proxy-redir-url' in rttys.conf can also be configured
+The parameter 'http-proxy-redir-url' and 'http-proxy-redir-domain' in rttys.conf can also be configured
-by setting a new HTTP header 'HttpProxyRedir' in nginx.
+by setting new HTTP headers in nginx.

 ```
 server {